 Support the cause

-How does the Coral Observer work?
+How does Coral Observer work?

 Where does the data go?